Cauchy-Schwarz Regularized Autoencoder: Introduction

-Despite this attention from the community, the VAE framework is still far from delivering the promised generative mechanism in many real-world scenarios: Samples from VAE models tend to be blurry.
-This issue can be attributed to the overly simplistic distribution for the prior~\cite{chen2016variational,nalisnick2016approximate,nalisnick2017stick}, the restrictiveness of the Gaussian assumption for the stochastic architecture~\cite{rezende2015variational} and the over-regularization induced by the KL-divergence term in the VAE objective~\cite{higgins2016beta}.
+Although there has been a surge of work focused to applying VAEs to image generation tasks and improving its encoder–decoder architectures, the VAE framework is still far from learning generative mechanism for real-world scenarios.
+One of the main challenges is that VAE samples tend to be blurry.
+Blurry samples can be attributed to the overly simplistic distribution for the prior~\cite{chen2016variational,nalisnick2016approximate,nalisnick2017stick} or posterior~\cite{rezende2015variational} and the overregularization through the KL term of VAE objective~\cite{higgins2016beta}.
 As a result several mechanisms focusing on increasing the expressiveness of the variational posterior density \cite{rezende2015variational,salimans2015markov,tran2015variational,nalisnick2016approximate, gregor2016towards,kingma2016improved,tomczak2016improving,van2018sylvester} have been proposed.
-Recently, it has been noticed that the \emph{prior} plays a crucial role in mediating between the generative decoder and the variational encoder~\cite{johnson2016composing}.
-Choosing a too simplistic prior, like the standard normal distribution, could lead to overregularization and, as a consequence, poor generalization \cite{hoffman2016elbo}.
+Recent work~\cite{johnson2016composing,hoffman2016elbo} have shown that the prior plays an essential part balancing the performance of the probabilistic encoder and decoder.
+In the common case of VAE, the choice of a simple prior, e.g., a Gaussian prior with zero mean and unit diagonal covariance, leads to poor generalization due to overregularization of the approximate posterior.
 In particular, several approaches use \textit{Gaussian mixture models} (GMMs) as priors for VAEs \cite{dilokthanakul2016deep,zheng2016variational,tomczak2016improving} to increase model capability.
 However, these approaches do not allow for closed-form optimization.
 Estimates with low number of Monte Carlo samples can lead to high variance and thus unstable training.
 Estimates with higher number of Monte Carlo samples are expensive to compute.

-In our work, we tackle these shortcomings by reformulating the VAE into a generative modeling scheme that is better suited for GMMs.
+In our work, we addresses the aforementioned challenges by changing the VAE framework into a generative model which is better suited for GMMs.
 We propose an approach which focuses on the loss-function formulation of the VAE: We substitute the VAE objective function with an explicit regularization scheme based on the Cauchy-Schwarz (CS) divergence.
 This loss-formulation is no longer a lower bound.
 Nevertheless, this new approach allows us to use GMMs as effective priors since the Cauchy-Schwarz divergence between GMMs can be computed analytically.

 Our main contribution is the Cauchy-Schwarz regularized autoencoder (CSRAE) framework for generative modeling and the introduction of a new objective that provides a closed-form solution on the divergence between GMM prior and variational posterior.
 Compared to existing variational models, we improve on a range of computer vision based tasks: 1) density estimation, 2) unsupervised clustering, 3) semi-supervised learning and 4) face analysis.